kyleobrien/muntzbot/README.md

 3. Search is made for phrase asking for items newer than ID.
 4. Response is parsed into individual items.
 5. Items are re-verified to make sure they contain desired phrase.
-6. Response is chosen from predetermined weighted list.
+6. Response is chosen from predetermined weighted list, or if laugh style is detected in original tweet, uses that style.
 7. Response is sent, if last known ID was found in step 2.
 Otherwise, skip responding this round.
 8. Last known ID is written back to file.